 This interface can easily be broken down into the following sections for better understanding.

 Once done with your first page, click to add a new page.
-Google recommends 10-20 pages per story.
-So feel free to add more pages to your story.
+Feel free to add more pages to your web story – Google recommends 10-20 pages per story.

 Once you are done with all your pages, it’s time to publish your story.
 Click on the Publish button to take the story online.

-How To Plan And Strategize The Web Story Creation Process
+How To Plan And Strategize The Google Web Stories Creation Process

 So we researched more about the topic and then made a Web Story on it.
 (By the way, this is one of our most successful Web Stories so far!)

-How To Generate Content For A Web Story
+How To Generate Content For Google Web Stories

 A Web Story is a series of snippets of information that string together a story.
 It requires a fixed topic and a narrative arc, as well as compelling language and design that will get the reader to click-through to the last slide or page – and possibly take action.

-Make it informative: Choose a subject that speaks to your readers.
+Make it informative: For your website stories, choose a subject that speaks to your readers.
 This could be anything from details about your product or service, to tips and tricks/best practices (related to your domain), or even a topical story designed around an event or ongoing trend.

 Also note that the topic you choose should be relatable – either because it’s useful to the reader/audience, or because it is being widely-discussed in your community.

 Keep it brief: A Web Story gives you a finite space within which to work – so brevity is key.
 Keep your text short and to-the-point.
-Google recommends not more than 280 characters per slide, inclusive of the title.
+For your Web Story, Google recommends not more than 280 characters per slide, inclusive of the title.

-Make use of video: The world is consuming more and more short-form video content, and it’s a great way to engage users.
+Make use of video: For your Web Story, Google encourages use of video.
+The world is consuming more and more short-form video content, and it’s a great way to engage users.
 Plus, it also stays in line with being brief – you can convey more through a short video than through several lines of text.

 First-person story letting also works well in the video format and helps establish a personal/emotional connection with the viewer.
-You can share opinions, commentary, perspective or even user-generated content and reviews.
+You can share opinions, commentary, perspectives, or even user-generated content and reviews.

 Here’s a look at one of our Web Stories with GIFs and video!

-Good design is a must: Your stories should be well-designed – catering to aesthetics, screen size and the limited space you have within each page/slide.
-Try to use colours that complement each other, and make sure your text doesn’t get cut or blurred against the background.
+Good design is a must: Your Google Web Stories should be well-designed – catering to aesthetics, screen size, and the limited space you have within each page/slide.
+Try to use colors that complement each other, and make sure your text doesn’t get cut or blurred against the background.

 You should also create slides/pages that take advantage of your brand identity.
-This includes your logo, brand colours, font style, and other visual elements that speak to your identity.
+This includes your logo, brand colors, font style, and other visual elements that speak to your identity.

 Infographics and animation can also be incorporated into your stories to make them more engaging – they also make a topic easier to understand.

-Conduct polls & quizzes: Polls and quizzes are a great way to boost engagement.
+Conduct polls & quizzes: Polls and quizzes are a great way to boost engagement on Google Web Stories.
 Not only are they fun, but they also give the user a chance to interact with your brand on a personal level.
 Plus, it’s a pretty fuss-free and low-effort way to create content, and the benefits are manifold.

-The goal of a Web Story is better engagement.
+The goal of website stories is better engagement.
 You need to be creative and build anticipation so that your followers/audience will stick and interact with the story.
 Use a unique voice and tone and keep it consistent within the story so it holds the attention of the reader/viewer.

 How To Do SEO For A Web Story

-URL format: Stories are integrated into a wider URL strategy.
+URL format: Google Stories are integrated into a wider URL strategy.
 For example, if your “India Travel” articles are using a format like “/new-york/travel/title-of-article.html” then consider using the exact same directory structure and URL format for your Stories.
-You must ensure that your URL slug is correctly formatted, since it is not editable once the Web Story goes live/gets published.
+Y keep.
 If you change it, you will end up with 2 URLs for the same story!